DOPAMINE HYDROCHLORIDE AND DEXTROSE- dopamine hydrochloride and dextrose injection, solution

 Patients who have been receiving MAO inhibitors prior to the administration of dopamine HCl will require substantially reduced dosage.
 See Drug Interactions below.

-Pregnancy: Teratogenic Effects: Pregnancy Category C — Animal studies have revealed no evidence of teratogenic effects due to dopamine.
+Pregnancy: Teratogenic Effects — Animal studies have revealed no evidence of teratogenic effects due to dopamine.
 However, in one study, administration of dopamine HCl to pregnant rats resulted in a decreased survival rate of the newborn and a potential for cataract formation in the survivors.
 There are no adequate and well-controlled studies in pregnant women and it is not known if dopamine crosses the placental barrier.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if, in the judgment of the physician, the potential benefit justifies the potential risk to the fetus.

 Labor and Delivery — In obstetrics, if vasopressor drugs are used to correct hypotension or are added to a local anesthetic solution, some oxytocic drugs may cause severe persistent hypertension and may even cause rupture of a cerebral blood vessel to occur during the postpartum period.